googleapis/google-cloud-java/docs/client_retries.md

       .setTotalTimeout(Duration.ofMillis(60000L))
       .build();
 ```
 The configuration above modifies the retry settings for both an RPC's attempt and operation.
-An RPC attempt is the
-individual attempt made and an RPC operation is collection of all attempts made.
-A single RPC invocation will
-have one or more attempts in a single operation.
+An RPC attempt is the individual attempt made, and an RPC operation is the collection of all attempts made.
+A single RPC invocation will have one or more attempts in a single operation.

 Individual RPC Bounds (an attempt) are controlled by the following settings:
 - [setInitialRetryDelay](https://cloud.google.com/java/docs/reference/gax/latest/com.google.api.gax.retrying.RetrySettings.Builder#com_google_api_gax_retrying_RetrySettings_Builder_setInitialRetryDelay_org_threeten_bp_Duration_): Delay before the first attempt